Valley Children's Stadium: Facility

-Bulldog Stadium is constructed in a modern version of the sunken "bowl" style, with seats situated unusually close to the game action and at a steeper slope compared to bowled stadia of the early 20th century.
-This intimate atmosphere contributes to a louder, more intense game time experience.
+Bulldog Stadium is constructed in a modern version of the sunken "bowl" style, with seats located unusually close to the game action and at a steeper slope compared to bowled stadia of the early 20th century.
 Field lighting is mounted on four unique, recognizable cantilevered standards.

 The field has a conventional north-south alignment and the street level elevation is approximately 330 ft above sea level.
 Currently Bulldog Stadium ranks 110th on the List of American football stadiums by capacity..